A Performance (Yet Simple) Vertical Antenna

 Peak at 30'

 This type of antenna can work with any band, provided that a support of sufficient height is available.
 The original design by K8CH was for 30m, and was hung from a tree.
-Each wire in the vertical is λ/4 long, adjusted for insulation, if appropriate.
+Each wire in the vertical is λ/4 long, adjusted for insulation, if needed.
 The angle between each wire is roughly 120°, although this can be adjusted to improve the feedline match, as needed.

 KF5VRD Diagram AA-30 SWR